 Many of our designs start out as test items.
 They are put in the stores, and our sales staff monitors these items for fit and popularity.
 If we have items that are winners, we produce larger quantities, expanding the colors and prints.
 It is the feedback from our customers that helps us to tailor our product to meet our customers needs and likes.
 I love to work in the stores and see the reaction to the prints and styles that I have created for each season.
 It is so rewarding.

 Thank you for reading the story of Haystacks Brand.
-Oh and yes, the name originated because I moved to Northern Michigan to become a hay farmer, which I quickly gave up because the equipment broke down quite a bit more than the sewing machine I was used to operating.
+Oh and yes, the name originated because we moved to Northern Michigan to become hay farmers, which we quickly gave up because the equipment broke down quite a bit more than the sewing machine we were used to operating.